64kramsystem/saveriomiroddi.github.io/_posts/2017-11-22-Shell-scripting-adventures-part-2.md

 Modifiers will change the way the search and replace act.

-The most common is `g`, which is *very important*: it will perform multiple replacements per string - the default is to replace only once.
+The most common is `g`, which is *very important*: it will perform multiple replacements per iterated line - the default is to replace only once.

-Other two modifiers are `s` and `m` are explained in the next section.
+The other two modifiers discussed in the next sections are `s` and `m`.

-- `g`: *very important*,
-- `s`: see the next chapter
-- `m`: see the next section

 ### Replace multiple lines